 8. Always Use Captions with Photos and Graphics

 Photos are by far the most-looked-at content on the Internet.
 Photos without captions tell different stories to each person that sees that photo.
 Always write clear and direct captions for all your website photography so that ten out of ten people can easily understand the photo’s message and the purpose of the photo on your website.
 Avoid clip art and stock photography, as this can be seen as clutter.
 You can often find the same stock photo on many different websites and this creates brand confusion.
 Use real photos of real people and things at your company, along with a caption on each photo.
 This will likely be the most valuable content on your website and get the most attention from visitors.

 9. Watch the ROI on Content Marketing

 Overall, content marketing is cheaper than traditional advertising and many other forms of marketing.
-Still, you should set up tracking methods to monitor conversions and track the ROI from content marketing, and all web marketing efforts, for that matter.
+Still, you should set up tracking methods to monitor conversions and track the ROI from content marketing, and all strategic digital marketing efforts, for that matter.
 Content marketing should have excellent and measurable ROI.
 Content marketing is also more permanent than most forms of sales and marketing because content placed online will be there for a long time.

 10. Create a Company Culture for Content Marketing

 This is especially important in order for sales and marketing staff and top leadership to embrace content marketing.
 Writing and preparing content is hard work, and support must come from top levels of the organization.
 The transition to content marketing from traditional push marketing can be difficult and will take leadership.
 Start by using the content around the office that can be rewritten for the web.
 Improved marketing results will help drive the culture needed to implement a winning content marketing strategy.